Multi-sport nordic club based in Squamish, British Columbia, Canada

 1) You can drop your skis off at the WOP rental centre to be waxed.

-2) To do your ski waxing yourself, you can buy wax and use the Whistler Olympic Park wax cabin (by the daylodge).
+2) To do your ski waxing yourself, you can buy wax and use our waxing trailer- ask one of our coaches for the code anytime!

 * Waxing iron